dozingcat/VectorCamera/README-libvpx.md

 $NDK/ndk-build
 ```
 If that works, it will create a `libvpx.a` library in obj/local/arm64-v8a.
 Copy it to
-cpp/libvpx_prebuilt_libs/arm64-v8a.
+`cpp/libvpx_prebuilt_libs/arm64-v8a`.
+This library is very large; around around 8MB
+compared to under 1MB for the others.
+However when you build the final APK it gets
+stripped, so the final APK size is reasonable.

 To clean up, run `rm *.h` from app/src/main and `make distclean` from app/src/main/jni.
 Also revert the changes in libvpx/build/make/configure.sh.

-Note: specifically for this target, later NDKs appear to work; I was able to use r19.
+Note: for this target later NDKs appear to work; I was able to use r19.
-The library in the repository was still built with r15 for consistency with the others.
+The library in the repository was still built with r15 for consistency.

 ## 32-bit x86